FelipeMarcelino/FelipeMarcelino.github.io/bjzo-clojure-seq-functions.md

 # Clojure Seq Functions
 #clojure #programming #functional #language

 Clojure Sequence Functions use seq on their arguments and use the [[vdzq-sequence-abstraction]] as you definition.
+They return a sequence as well.

 ## Map
 Is a function that receive a collection of numbers or/and collection of functions